-How A Christian Practiced to Be An Honest Person in the Workplace
+How a Christian Practiced to Be an Honest Person in the Workplace

 By Yan Susu

-God said, “Truly I say to you, Except you be converted, and become as little children, you shall not enter into” (Matthew 18:3).
+God said, “Truly I say to you, Except you be converted, and become as little children, you shall not enter into the kingdom of heaven” (Matthew 18:3).
 “God has the substance of faithfulness, and so His word can always be trusted.
 Furthermore, His actions are faultless and unquestionable.
-This is why God likes those who are absolutely honest with Him.” told us that He likes honest people.
+This is why God likes those who are absolutely honest with Him.”
+God’s words told us that He likes honest people.
 So, from when I began believing in God, I had been practicing to be an honest person.
 Over these years, whether in interacting with my brothers and sisters or with my friends and colleagues, I always practiced speaking the truth.
 Because of this, I believed that I had walked on the path of being an honest person.
 However, a recent incident completely overturned my opinion and made me realize that being an honest person was not as simple as I had imagined.

 Yesterday afternoon, when I was preparing to leave my office, my partner gave me a document she had arranged well to check.
 After glancing over it for the first time, I found the thinking was not very clear and there were some problems with it.
 And then when I read it the second time carefully, I found that there really existed several problems, yet I was not so sure about them.
 I then discussed with my partner, and ultimately we determined the direction of modification.